 To monitor the quality of care and support received by people, there were regular audits across a range of staff practice and how well staff supported people.
-There were dedicated members of staff who undertook direct observations with staff.
+There were regular direct observations with staff.
 This meant staff's interactions were observed and then staff were told what they were doing well and what could be improved on when they were supporting people.
 This helped staff remain focused on delivering person-centred care.

-We saw evidence that the service has made considerable efforts to recruit new staff to existing vacancies and has had recent success in this respect.
 We looked at whether recruitment procedures were in line with 'Safer Recruitment' guidance.
 We found evidence that references, including most recent, were being followed up, Protection of Vulnerable Groups checks completed, SSSC registration confirmed, ID documents and evidence of previous employment.
 This meant that people could be confident that staff had been appropriately and safely recruited.